What is the Yubo App?

 APP Store rating: 17+ infrequent/mild alcohol, tobacco, or drug use or references, profanity or crude humor, sexual content, and nudity, and frequent/intense mature/suggestive themes (used to be rated 12+).

-What parents need to know about the Yubo App:
+What do parents need to know about Yubo?

 When I tap “Discover” at the bottom, I can swipe left to dismiss a picture, tap on the picture numerous times to see what other photos or videos were uploaded by the user, or swipe right to let the user know I “heart” their profile and if they reciprocate, then a friend is made who I can connect with through the app.

 The rating was too low: based on the Tinder-like culture of the app, no 12-16 year old should be using it.